Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Definition of abortion and clarifications about what is not an abortion

-Abortion “means the use of any instrument, medicine, drug, or any other substance or device with intent to terminate the pregnancy of a woman known to be pregnant with intent other than to increase the probability of a live birth, to preserve the life or health of the child after live birth, or to remove a dead fetus.”
+Abortion “means the use of any instrument, medicine, drug, or any other substance or device with intent to terminate the pregnancy of a woman known to be pregnant with intent other than to increase the probability of a live birth, to preserve the life or health of the child after live birth, to terminate an ectopic or molar pregnancy, or to remove a dead fetus.”

-Summary: Texas prohibits abortion unless the abortion is necessary to save the life of the mother or protect her from substantial impairment.
+Texas prohibits abortion unless the abortion is necessary to save the life of the mother or protect her from substantial impairment.
 In that case, the abortion provider must perform the procedure most likely to protect the life and health of the unborn child unless it poses a greater risk of death or substantial impairment to the mother.
 The definition of abortion excludes actions to protect the life or health of the unborn child, to remove a dead unborn child, or to treat an ectopic pregnancy.
-The law also shields healthcare providers who inadvertently cause harm to an unborn child while treating his or her mother.
+The law also shields healthcare providers who inadvertently cause harm to an unborn child while treating the mother and clarifies that risks to a mother do not need to be imminent and it is not required that the mother has already suffered injury before physicians may provide necessary care.

 The Law and the Exceptions